dimitris47/units/README.md

 WINDOWS SYSTEMS:

-Run the UnitsInstaller.exe file.
+Run the <code>UnitsInstaller.exe</code> file.
-If after the installation the program doesn't start, install vc_redist.exe from the installation folder.
+If after the installation the program doesn't start, install <code>vc_redist.exe</code> from the installation folder.

 LINUX SYSTEMS: